EOFY offer

 Check these key financial areas:

-• check current tax status and identify outstanding liabilities
+• Check current tax status and identify outstanding liabilities

-• check for hidden debts, loans and financial obligations
+• Check for hidden debts, loans, and financial obligations

-• analyse current cash flow patterns and growth potential
+• Analyse current cash flow patterns and growth potential

-• compare revenue trends against industry projections
+• Compare revenue trends against industry conditions and forecasts where available

 Legal due diligence checks the business's legal standing, including any current or past legal issues.

-• check for intellectual property rights, including patents, trademarks, copyrights and trade secrets
+• Check for intellectual property rights, including patents, trademarks, copyrights, and trade secrets

 Operational due diligence

 Operational due diligence checks how the business runs day to day.
+It reveals whether systems, processes, and relationships will support continued success.

-• review business plans and strategy documents
+• Review business plans and strategy documents

-• assess customer and supplier relationships and contracts
+• Assess customer and supplier relationships and contracts

 Market position and competitive analysis